chelsea6502/BeebEater/README.md

 BeebEater is a port of BBC BASIC for the 6502.
 It’s fully compatible with the 6502 build from Ben Eater.

-This project came about due to a lack of a definitive BASIC interpreter for newcomers to 6502 homebrew computing.
+I started this project because of the lack of easy, compatible, and fully featured operating systems for beginners to install on a 6502 breadboard computer.

 BBC BASIC is the BASIC interpreter found in the [BBC Micro Computer](https://en.wikipedia.org/wiki/BBC_Micro) from the 80s.
 It's considered by many to be the best BASIC interpreter ever made for the 6502!